-Education and employment in France or the French speaking world
+- Education and employment in France or the French speaking world

-Family life and changes in French society
+- Family life in French culture

-Equality and diversity in the French speaking world
+- Equality and diversity in the French speaking world